8 Tips to Ace GRE Writing

 Write a response in which you discuss the extent to which you agree or disagree with the recommendation and explain your reasoning for the position you take.
 In developing and supporting your position, describe specific circumstances in which adopting the recommendation would or would not be advantageous and explain how these examples shape your position.

-You’ll notice that the directions begin very similarly but then veer away from each other.
+You’ll notice that they begin very similarly but then veer away from each other.
 Nonetheless, both ask you to what extent you agree or disagree with the argument.
 The first set of instructions asks you to consider possible objections to your point of view (which implies you want to show how those objections are somewhat lacking).
 The second set of instructions asks you to offer up specific instances in which the recommendation either holds true or doesn’t.

 3. Manage time well